jsoref/buildah/docs/buildah-bud.md

 ### `.dockerignore`

 If the file .dockerignore exists in the context directory, `buildah copy` reads its contents.
-Use `--ignorefile` flag to overide .dockerignore path location.
+Use `--ignorefile` flag to override .dockerignore path location.
 Buildah uses the content to exclude files and directories from the context directory, when executing COPY and ADD directives in the Containerfile/Dockerfile